Prince Harry & Meghan Markle Bundle Up for First 2018 Royal Engagement

 Prince Harry and Meghan Markle attended their first joint royal engagement of 2018 and visited the studios of Reprezent 107.3 FM—a youth-led radio station that supports young adults through radio and broadcast training.

 The 33-year-old royal and 36-year-old actress arrived hand-in-hand.
-Markle bundled up in Smythe's $800 Brando camel-colored coat and a sand grey scarf by Sentaler to keep warm while Harry wore a dark green jacket and gray sweater.
+Markle bundled up in Smythe's $800 Brando camel-colored coat and a sand grey scarf by Sentaler to keep warm while Harry wore an olive green wool topcoat by Club Monaco, as well as a gray sweater.
 The bride-to-be also wore her hair in a stylish bun.

 Upon arriving at the studios, located in Brixton in South London, the couple was greeted by a crowd of well-wishers, many of whom were shouting out the bride-to-be's name.
 Harry and Markle smiled and waved.
 They then shook hands with representatives from the organization, including founder and CEO Shane Carey, before beginning their visit.